vannicktrinquier/professional-services/tools/custom-organization-policy-library/docs/adding_cuop.md

      - ""
 ```

-##### Constraints file
+##### Constraint file
-Create the constraint file and define the constraint condition.
+Create the constraint file and define the constraint condition that is expected.

 ```
 #@ def condition(labels):